How To Start an LLC in Wisconsin? (In 4 Simple Steps)

 You may reserve a business name for 120 days at a $15 filing fee payable to the Financial Institutions Department.

-Expedited processing is also available at an additional $25 filing fee.
+Expedited processing is also available for an additional $25 filing fee.
 Keep in mind that you can only make name reservations by mail.

 You need to follow certain guidelines for your name to be approved and registered: